St. James’ House

 The house is particularly noted for the collection of antique furniture and decorative arts assembled by Daniel Breslin and William Tolerton, who restored St. James’ in the mid-1960’s.
 St. James’ House is one of the museums owned by Washington Heritage Museums, and is within a short walking distance of its other three sites: the Mary Washington House, Rising Sun Tavern, and Hugh Mercer Apothecary Shop.

-Open 1-4pm during Garden Week in April and the first full week in October.
+Open 1-4pm during Historic Garden Week in Virginia and the first full week in October.
 Group tours are also offered by appointment.